nathanhack/sibyl/README.md

     SET GLOBAL local_infile = 'ON';

 ## SibylCli
 To interact with the SibylServer there is a cli tool called SibylCli.
-Tool supports adding and deleting stocks, history and intraday values.
-Once a stock is added it will validate symbol was a valid stock.
+The tool supports adding and deleting stocks, showing stocks, history and intraday values, and setting up creds for the discount broker.
+Once a stock is added it will validate the symbol was a valid stock and depending on which actions are enabled it will being downloading the appropriate information.

 ### Adding
 To add a stock for the SibylServer track you execute the following command.
-Note you must [enable](#enabling) downloading for the stock.
+Note you must [enable](#enabling) downloading for the stock, because any new stocks added default to disabled for all actions.

     SibylCli add STOCK